REPORT abnormal test results and problems with ethanol fuels.

 http://www.fueltestkit.com/marine_additive_gas_treatment.html

-- Know the specific fuel laws and fuel composition in your state and be aware that private marine gas stations are not required to follow laws pertaining to public gas stations.
+- Know the specific fuel laws and fuel composition in your state and be aware that private marine gas stations are not required to follow the same laws that pertain to public gas stations.

-- Support marine manufacturers and organiziations who have so far tried unsuccessfully to obtain legal exemption from E10 fuel use.
+- Support marine manufacturers and boating organiziations who are actively involved in an effort to obtain legal exemption of ethanol in marine gas.

 Many Warnings & Bulletins Have Been Issued By Marine, Auto and Other Manufacturers